gulpjs/vinyl-fs/README.md

 - Takes a folder path as the first argument.
 - Possible options for the second argument:
   - cwd - Specify the working directory the folder is relative to.
 Default is `process.cwd()`
+  - mode - Specify the mode the files should be created with.
+Default is the mode of the input file (file.stat.mode)
 - Returns a Readable/Writable stream.
 - On write the stream will save the [vinyl] File to disk at the folder/cwd specified.
 - After writing the file to disk it will be emitted from the stream so you can keep piping these around